Mr-Sunglasses/Readify/README.md

 # Readify

-A Python tool for Rendering README files to your Browsers.
+A Python tool for Rendering markdown files to your Browsers.

 ## Setup
 ```bash